 Companies also may seek fast track designation for their products.
 Fast track products are those that are intended for the treatment of a serious or life-threatening condition and that demonstrate the potential to address unmet medical needs for such a condition.
 If awarded, the fast track designation applies to the product only for the indication for which the designation was received.
 Fast track products are eligible for two means of potentially expediting product development and FDA review of BLAs.
 First, a fast track product may be approved on the basis of either a clinical endpoint or a surrogate endpoint that is reasonably likely to predict clinical benefit.
 Approvals of this kind may be subject to requirements for appropriate post-approval studies to validate the surrogate endpoint or otherwise confirm the effect on the clinical endpoint, and to certain other conditions.
-Second, if the FDA determines after review of preliminary clinical data submitted by the sponsor that a fast track product may be effective, it may begin review of portions of a BLA before the sponsor submits the complete BLA, thereby accelerating the date on which review of a portion of the BLA can begin.
-There can be no assurance that any of our other product candidates will receive designation as fast track products.
-And even if they are designated as fast track products, we cannot assure you that our product candidates will be reviewed or approved more expeditiously for their fast track indications than would otherwise have been the case or will be approved promptly, or at all.
+Second, if the FDA determines after review of preliminary clinical data submitted by the sponsor that a fast track product may be effective, it may begin review of a portion of the BLA can begin.
+There can be no assurance that any of our other product candidates will receive designation as fast track products, we cannot assure you that our product candidates will be reviewed or approved more expeditiously for their fast track indications than would otherwise have been the case or will be approved promptly, or at all.
 Furthermore, the FDA can revoke fast track status at any time.